onyx-platform/onyx-java/README.md

 # onyx-java

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+This repo is an experiment!
+Not ready for actual usage yet.

 ## License

-Copyright © 2015 FIXME
+Copyright © 2016 Distributed Masonry

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.